-(3) This section does not apply to a member that is a society or a trade union.
+(3) This section does not apply to a member that is a society, a trade union or a platform work association.

 Restriction on transfer of shares or interest

 44.-(1) The transfer or charge of the share or interest of a member or past member or deceased member in the capital of a society is subject to such conditions as to maximum holding as are laid down in section 43.